Postmodernist Visual Artists

 A

-Multicultural but provocative Serbian performance artist whose works can involve physical risk to herself.
+Multicultural but provocative Serbian performance artist whose body art can involve physical risk to herself.
 Had partnership with the West German performance artist Uwe Laysiepen (Ulay).
 Won the Golden Lion at the Venice Biennale.

 Abts, Tomma (b.1967)